sundeepbassi/The-Wellbeing-Retreat/README.md

 2. To give the user an opportunity to learn about self-improvement techniques.
 3. To promote the benefits of yoga and meditation.
 4. To reach out to a wider audience that have not considered yoga and meditation before.
-5. To enable the user to learn some skills in yoga and meditation.
+5. To enable the user to learn some skills about yoga and meditation.

 **Strategy**